-“The USS William Henry Harrison cost twenty billion dollars, Huli.
+“The USS William Henry Harrison refurbishment cost twenty billion dollars, Huli.
 That’s a lot of coin that we had to borrow from you.
 It’s only fair that I get to blow up twenty billion of your shit.
-Then we can talk about peace concessions.”
+Then we can talk about peace.”

 “Do you a-want another carrier resting on the bottom of the East China Sea?
 Don’t forget, we gracious-ree arrowed the remainder of your freet to escape.”

-The POTUS downed his drink.
+The POTUS went to the cabinet and poured another drink.
 “Look, neither of you can win a war with the United States.
 Even without the Henry Harrison, our navy is still twice the size of both of your so-called navies put together.”

 The president of Russia and the president of China glanced at each other.

-“Call it what you want,” replied the POTUS, “but ours is the biggest.
+“Call it what you want,” replied the POTUS, “but our dick is the biggest.
 It ain’t much of a contest.”